zhangchiqing/blog/posts/2018-03-10-symmetric-key-encryption-aes-ctr-mode.md

 The `do` notation declares that each of the following lines will return an IO Monad which does some side effect.
 The `print` function takes a value that can be converted into String and returns an IO Monad which prints the String as the side effect.
 And return value of the last statement `print "done"` will be the return value of the function `testCTREncryption` which is `IO ()`

+Haskell groups expressions by indentation.
+The function body of `testCTREncryption` starts from `do` all the way to `print "done"` because they have the same indentation.

 Note that there is one statement starts with `let`. `let` defines a scoped variable that only this function has access to, pretty much like the `let` keyword in Javascript.

 ```haskell